Skip to main content

 Use FTP and phpmyadmin to copy the website so you can restore it offline.

-If you have a backup of the Web site, remember that it may also be infected.
-If you also have older backups then it is useful to compare these files.
-The outdated but clean backup you can choose to restore.
+If you have a backup of the website, remember that it could also be infected.
+If you also have older backups, it is useful to compare these files.
+You can choose to restore the outdated but clean backup.
 You may have lost some data, such as newly registered users or an article you had written last week.

 4) Change the passwords